 - Modular construction, which is the practice of constructing aspects of a building off-site and then transporting these features to a site for installation.
 Utilizing these technologies has the potential to increase the efficiency of your construction operations.

 - Greener processes, such as modular construction, allows for reduced air pollution and waste, whilst increasing opportunities for reuse.
 With fewer natural materials being used for production, the environment benefits from a reduction of tree cutting.
-This promotes construction of buildings that enhance environmental conservation.
+This promotes the construction of buildings that enhance environmental conservation.

 - Better performance, as utilizing any innovative construction methodology can result in an increase in performance and efficiency.
 Since you’re implementing the latest technologies into your building process, you’ll be speeding up your project time, saving money, and overall creating a better-performing structure.